IP Checker

 #### Canvas Fingerprint

 Draws a hidden element on the page and reads its pixel hash.
-Each device renders it slightly differently, which gives a unique fingerprint.
-A modified or empty Canvas is a sign of an anti-detect browser.
+Each device renders it slightly differently, which creates a unique fingerprint.
+A modified or empty Canvas is a sign of an antidetect browser.

 #### WebGL / GPU

 Reads graphics card information through the WebGL API: `RENDERER` and `VENDOR` (for example, `ANGLE (NVIDIA GeForce RTX...)`).
-Reveals real hardware and can help identify the device.
+This can expose real hardware and help identify the device.

 #### Audio Fingerprint

 Generates an audio signal through `AudioContext` and reads its hash.
-Works on the same principle as Canvas: gives a unique fingerprint for each device.
-Anti-detect browsers spoof this value.
+It works on the same principle as Canvas: it creates a unique fingerprint for each device.
+Antidetect browsers replace this value.

 #### Automation / WebDriver

-* `navigator.webdriver` - this flag is set by Selenium, Puppeteer, Playwright
+* `navigator.webdriver` - this flag is set by Selenium, Puppeteer, and Playwright

 * `chrome.runtime` and other CDP artifacts